heavy-resume/heavy-stack/README.md

 - Established patterns and examples

+## Status
+The Heavy Stack should be viewed as alpha software

 ## Renaming the project
 After checking out the repo, you should rename the project.
 Run `python rename_project.py` and follow the prompts.